-Further guidance and information on the Human Rights Act can be obtained from the Human Rights Unit (www.dca.gov.uk/peoples-rights/human-rights/).
+Further guidance and information on the Human Rights Act can be found at the Equality and Human Rights Commission (https://www.equalityhumanrights.com/en/human-rights/human-rights-act).

-Any alleged breach of this Code by a member will be dealt with using the complaints procedure set out in Appendix N.
+Any alleged breach of this Code by a member will be dealt with using the complaints procedure set out in Appendix M.

 ARB maintains insurance policies to protect itself, its employees and Board members from claims arising from ARB business.
 As with all insurance policies, it is vital that there is complete transparency so as not to invalidate the policy in respect of any individual matter.
 It is therefore important that you immediately raise any incident that may give rise to a claim.